Health and Synagogue Updates

 Many of our offerings will take place via Zoom, a video conferencing program.
 Visit this page for the basics of getting started with Zoom.
 If you do not have access to the internet or wifi, please contact Carol Benedick and we will do our best to help.

 - Daily Minyan Online.
 We will resume our daily minyanim at their usual times (weekdays at 7am, Monday evenings at 7:30pm, and Sundays at 9:30am) on Zoom.
 Contact Melani Baker for the Zoom meeting invitation.
 For Congregation Beth Shalom’s guidelines for participating in virtual minyanim, click here.
+Please note that because of Shavuot, we won’t have virtual Friday morning minyan on May 29.

 Rabbi Rose will continue to send messages on Fridays offering words of Torah and updated information on preparing for Shabbat.
 Please check out the Rabbi’s Corner for the latest.